wibus-wee/stable-diffusion-webui-ipynb/README.md

 - [x] Optimize model download speed with aria2
 - [x] Internationalization
 - [x] Provide xformer support for Paperspace M4000 GPU
-- [x] Soft link LoRA in Additional Network to `models/Stable-diffusion` folder
+- [x] Soft link LoRA in `models/Stable-diffusion` folder to Additional Network folder

 Jupyter Notebook's Language is still Chinese, I want to find a way to make it internationalized, but maintaining two versions is a bit troublesome, so I will do it later.